 About In-person Camps

 Your health and well-being is our number one priority.
-If we do run in-person camp, you can expect we will follow updated health and wellness protocols, our facilities will be thoroughly sanitized and clean, our staff will be wearing protective equipment, and we will have processes in place to follow all government guidelines.
+For our in-person DYCD camps, you can expect we will follow updated health and wellness protocols, our facilities will be thoroughly sanitized and clean, our staff will be wearing protective equipment, and we will have processes in place to follow all government guidelines.

-The Y is providing child care to emergency workers at a few locations.
+The Y is providing child care to emergency workers at a seven of our branches.
 We’re proud to be able support our community and New Yorkers in need with this service.

 About Y Virtual Summer Camps